aminrj/aminrj.github.io/_posts/2025-12-18-LLM-powered-procurement-review-app.md

 This article documents the approach, the architecture, and the LLM engineering patterns that made it reliable.

-## Why Procurement Makes a Great Learning Project
+## Why procurement makes a great learning project

 Procurement tenders are an underrated playground for applied LLM engineering: